 Adaptive management and ecosystem services in marine reserves

 The success of conservation reserves depends on establishing evidence that they are useful policy strategies in the long term.
 Our work on adaptive management of reserves spans from local to global scales.
 First, we have embraced the policy implications of marine reserves in developing strategies at international scale (e.g., International Whaling Commission Sanctuaries).
 While most reserves have focused on near shore and benthic fish and invertebrates, our work has advanced the idea that reserves may benefit wide-ranging species.
 Second, we are developing predictive capabilities for the management of marine reserve networks.
-We are currently working with Communidad y Biodiversidad to design and implement integrated conservation and management strategies for marine areas in the Gulf of California.
+We are currently working with the Galapagos National Park to design and implement integrated conservation and management strategies for marine areas in the Galapagos Marine Reserve.
 One theme of this work is the development of novel ecological and socioeconomic models to determine the efficacy of marine reserves and the policy changes needed to achieve these goals.
 Using ecosystem services for evaluating the establishment of a marine reserve network means comparing the value of services with and without the reserves—including the value of the resources in the proposed reserves.

 Marine megavertebrates and marine food